mhinz/vim-galore/README.md

 There are numerous exceptions when registers get implicitely filled, so be sure to read `:h registers`.

+Yank with `y` and paste with `p`/`P`.

+Vim distinguishes between characterwise and linewise selections.
+See `:h linewise`.

+**Example: linewise**

+`yy` (or just `Y`) yanks the current line, move the cursor somewhere else, use `p` to paste below the current line `P` for pasting above it.

+**Example: charwise**

+Yank the first word with `0yw`, move somewhere else, paste after the cursor on the current line with `p` and before the cursor with `P`.

+**Example: explicit naming of register**

+`"aY` yanks the current line into register `a`.
+Move to another line.
+"AY" appends the current line to register `a`.

+I suggest playing around with with all these registers a bit and constantly checking `:reg`, so you can see what's actually happening.

 **Fun fact**: In Emacs "yanking" stands for pasting (or _reinserting previously killed text_) not copying.